gautammohan/dvonn/README.md

-Emily Diana (ediana) and Gautam Mohan (gmohan1)

-* Description
+# Dvonn

-This is an implementation of the board game (DVONN)[https://boardgamegeek.com/boardgame/2346/dvonn].
+This is an implementation of the board game [DVONN][https://boardgamegeek.com/boardgame/2346/dvonn].
 Instructions for how to play are provided on the splash screen.
 This project uses stack, and you can play using `stack run`.

-* Module structure
+# Module structure

 The ordered overview of the
 files is as follows: